 Lead generation for attorneys is the process of getting people interested in your legal services and gradually moving them through a pipeline to become paying clients.
-It’s important for law firms to focus on generating new leads by developing a strong online presence.
+It’s important for law firms to focus on generating new attorney leads by developing a strong online presence.
 This is achieved using inbound marketing methods that employ techniques like search engine optimization, paid ads, and content marketing, to name a few.

 Lead generation is suitable for all types of lawyers, from independent professionals to small law firms and legacy companies.
 Small law firm lead generation is no different from industry giants — the principles are the same: it’s just the scale and budget that changes.